The Driller Killer: Production

-Censorship
+Release and controversy

-The film was released theatrically in America without controversy in 1979.
-In the United Kingdom, however, the reaction to the video release was very different.
-In 1982, the UK distributors of Driller Killer, Vipco (Video Instant Picture Company) took out full page advertisements in a number of movie magazines showing the video's violently explicit cover, depicting a man being drilled through the forehead by the Driller Killer.
-The tagline for the advertising and video box was: "There are those who kill violently".
+The Driller Killer was released theatrically in the United States without controversy on June 15, 1979.
+In the United Kingdom, however, the reaction to its home video release was very different.
+In 1982, Vipco (Video Instant Picture Company), who held the film's UK video distribution rights, took out full-page advertisements in a number of film magazines that featured the graphic cover art of the VHS release, which depicted one of the Driller Killer's victims being drilled through the forehead.
+The tagline for the advertising and video box was "There are those who kill violently!"

-The advertising resulted in a large number of complaints to the Advertising Standards Agency, and opposition to the film from the press and elsewhere; however, it seems that very few of the complainants ever saw the film but based their opinion on the poster and title.
+The advertising resulted in a large number of complaints being filed to the Advertising Standards Agency, and opposition to the film from the press and elsewhere; however, it seems that very few of the complainants ever saw the film, but rather based their opinion on the poster and title.

-The film was lumped together with other "video nasties" released at the time and a vociferous campaign was launched by the press to ban them all.
-Driller Killer was added to the list of banned UK films on 4 July 1983, just a year after its release date.
-According to Mike Bor, the Principal Examiner at the British Board of Film Classification, The Driller Killer was almost single-handedly responsible for the Video Recordings Act 1984" under which it and others of the "video nasties" released at the time were banned in the U.K. According to Brad Stevens, author of a biography on Abel Ferrara, the banning of the film was "almost entirely due to the cover of the video".
-The film was classified R 18+ in Australia by the Australian Classification Board and released uncut on home video on April 29, 1985.
+The film was lumped together with other "video nasties" released at the time, and a vociferous campaign was launched by the press to ban them all.
+Driller Killer was added to the list on July 4, 1983, just a year after its UK VHS release.
+According to Mike Bor, the Principal Examiner at the British Board of Film Classification, The Driller Killer was almost single-handedly responsible for the Video Recordings Act 1984, under which it and the other "video nasties" were banned in the UK.
+According to Brad Stevens, author of a biography on Abel Ferrara, the banning of the film was "almost entirely due to the cover of the video".
+In Australia, the film was classified R 18+ by the Australian Classification Board, and was released uncut on home video on April 29, 1985.
 It was released on DVD twice in the country: first by Umbrella Entertainment and again on August 9, 2013, when it was re-rated MA 15+.

 The film was not officially released uncut in the UK until 2002.

 Reception and legacy

 Reviewers had pointed out that the film was not as violent as the original VHS cover suggested and is more of a psychodrama.
-The Driller Killer has a 69% approval rating on Rotten Tomatoes based on 13 reviews; the average rating is 6.06/10.
+The Driller Killer has a 64% approval rating on Rotten Tomatoes based on 14 reviews; the average rating is 6.06/10.

 In 2015, video game developer Puppet Combo created The Power Drill Massacre, a title loosely based on The Driller Killer.
 The game shares the antagonist's name with the film and uses similar synthesiser noises during the chase moments.